autowarefoundation/autoware.universe/control/autoware_autonomous_emergency_braking/README.md

 ##### Rough filtering

 In rough filtering step, we select target obstacle with simple filter.
-Create a search area up to a certain distance (default is half of the ego vehicle width plus the `path_footprint_extra_margin` parameter) away from the predicted path of the ego vehicle and ignore the point cloud that are not within it.
+Create a search area up to a certain distance (default is half of the ego vehicle width plus the `path_footprint_extra_margin` parameter plus the `expand_width` parameter) away from the predicted path of the ego vehicle and ignore the point cloud that are not within it.
 The rough filtering step is illustrated below.

 ![rough_filtering](./image/obstacle_filtering_1.drawio.svg)